kevintruong/til/Fork/Forking,-Part-1:-Introduction.md

 ## What is different in the child process than the parent process?
 The key differences include:
-* The process id returned by `getpid()`.
+-The process id returned by `getpid()`.
 The parent process id returned by `getppid()`.
-* The parent is notified via a signal, SIGCHLD, when the child process finishes but not vice versa.
+-The parent is notified via a signal, SIGCHLD, when the child process finishes but not vice versa.
-* The child does not inherit pending signals or timer alarms.
+-The child does not inherit pending signals or timer alarms.
 For a complete list see the [fork man page](http://man7.org/linux/man-pages/man2/fork.2.html)

 # Do child processes share open filehandles?